jrbrtsn/ban2fail/README.md

 ## Building the Project

 I've tested *ban2fail* on Debian Buster, but it should compile on just about any modern Linux distro.
+It uses the following libraries:

++*libcrypto* for md5 checksums

-It uses *libgeoip* to identify the country of origin for IP addresses, and *libz* to read compressed log files.
++*libgeoip* to identify the country of origin of IP addresses

++*libz* to read compressed log files

 Build and install like so:

 ```
 make release